KRBYdesign/PortableTimeClock/README.md

 ---

 An api-based employee time clock system.
-This project utilizes ExpressJS and MariaDB running on a Raspberry Pi for the back-end, and supports multiple front-ends running on other computers' localhosts.
+This project utilizes ExpressJS and MariaDB running on a Raspberry Pi for the back-end and supports multiple front-ends running on other computers' localhosts.
 In this example, XAMPP is used by the client computers.

-In theory this project could be extended to function using a live domain, however a constraint on this project was the lack of internet access.
+In theory, this project could be extended to function using a live domain, however, a constraint on this project was the lack of internet access.

 In this instance, communications are handled by a cheap wireless router.

 The front end features a "Help" page which helps an end user to use the setup and run the entire time clock system.

 I want to note this is not intended to be used by others.
 You can, I just don't recommend it.
 I won't help you make it work.
 I will not be accepting any suggested edits either.
-This is project showcase for future employers and for my personal record keeping.
+This is a project showcase for future employers and for my personal record-keeping.

 Thank you for checking this out!

 ## What was the purpose?

-TNT Security Solutions was contracted to provide security for a large outdoor music festival, and was looking for a way to manage their users, and keep a time clock.
-The festival is being held in a rural location meaning cell service, and broadband internet service are hard to come by.
-Ideally the solution shouldn't rely on an external internet connection.
+TNT Security Solutions was contracted to provide security for a large outdoor music festival and was looking for a way to manage their users and keep a time clock.
+The festival is being held in a rural location meaning cell service and broadband internet service are hard to come by.
+Ideally, the solution shouldn't rely on an external internet connection.

 After some deliberation, it was decided a simple ID number and barcode system would provide the level of reporting and management TNT required.